 Ehren loves to experiment with his favorite varietals, coaxing out their various incarnations from different climates (cool, cooler, and coolest), soil types, and rootstock.

 After cutting his teeth on Pinot Noir in 1999 with fruit from Keefer Ranch Vineyard in Russian River Valley, Ehren began ferreting out enough unique, cool-climate Pinot Noir sources to galvanize his urge to tinker for years to come.

 In 1998 we bought a parcel contiguous to our first purchase from a few years earlier.
 In 2002 it was planted with five acres of rootstock before grafting Pinot Noir clones the following year.
-Ehren's viticultural training in France has infused his farming and winemaking choices so that our fourteen acres of Estate vineyards today produce Syrah, Chardonnay, and Pinot Noir that capture the essence of California's coolest regions.
+Ehren's viticultural training in France has infused his farming and winemaking choices so that our eleven acres of Estate vineyards today produce Syrah, Chardonnay, and Pinot Noir that capture the essence of California's coolest regions.

 Click a picture above to learn more about exciting events in which Failla is participating!